valoudefou/abtasty-marketing-call-tracking/README.md

 5. Infinity links the call to `_ictt` and AB Tasty metadata.
 6. Optional: Call is pushed back to AB Tasty as an offline conversion attributed to the correct campaign/variation.

-# Infinity Conversion data to AB Tasty Segment/Analytics Sync (pull integration)
+# Infinity Conversion Data to AB Tasty Analytics

 ## Overview

-This script automatically maps user events captured by Infinity (_ictt) to AB Tasty segments.
+This script automatically maps user events captured by Infinity (_ictt) to AB Tasty.
 It ensures that specific user actions are reflected in AB Tasty in real-time or via a fallback polling mechanism.
 The script reads events from Infinity; it does not write to `_ictt`.

 ## Features

-- Supports multiple Infinity event types with configurable mappings to AB Tasty segments
+- Supports multiple Infinity event types with configurable mappings to AB Tasty
 - Uses Infinity real-time event listeners when available
 - Provides a fallback polling mechanism to capture late or missed events
 - Deduplicates events to avoid sending the same segment multiple times